 There are plenty of perceptions that people have when they hear the words ‘graphic design’ or ‘graphic designer.’
 Most are perceptions that don’t depict the profession very well.
-Anyone who’s ever wanted to become a graphic designer knows that the way you look at it in the beginning is not the same as the way you view it once you have worked within the graphic design industry for a while.
+According to Globalgraphics, anyone who’s ever wanted to become a graphic designer knows that the way you look at it, in the beginning, is not the same as the way you view it once you have worked within the graphic design industry for a while.
 It’s just how it is, and I think that is unfortunately how it will always be.

 Many people believe that being a graphic designer is a free and quite laid back profession, which will enable you basically an unlimited amount of spare time.
 The truth is a whole different story.
 The stress and the long hours can easily have you looking for another job in less than a year of getting started.
 Clients are usually not very coherent, and more than often they change their minds over and over before a project is done and paid for.
 And, that is if you even get paid enough for the job you just did.